2024 Asia Rugby Championship division tournaments

 The 2024 Asia Rugby Championship division tournaments refers to the divisions played within the annual international rugby union tournament for the Asian region.
-The Asia Rugby Championship (ARC) replaced the Asian Five Nations tournament in 2015.
-The main tournament is now contested by the top four teams in Asia excluding Japan.
+The main Asia Rugby Championship (ARC) is contested by the top four teams in Asia excluding Japan.
 The other national teams in Asia compete in divisional tournaments.

-Originally set to be two tournaments, Division 1 held in Sri Lanka, and Division 2 held in Kazakhstan and there was suggestion of a Division 3 being held in Lebanon however nothing concrete from Asia Rugby.
-However, with teams pulling out Division 1 and 2 was combined with Sri Lanka, Qatar, Kazakhstan, and India all competing for promotion to the Asia Rugby Championship.
+Two divisional tournaments were initially proposed for 2024, with Division 1 to be held in Sri Lanka and Division 2 in Kazakhstan.
+There was also suggestion of a Division 3 in Lebanon, although this was not announced by Asia Rugby.
+Ultimately, with teams pulling out, the tournaments were merged.
+The national teams of Sri Lanka, Qatar, Kazakhstan, and India then competed in Division 1 for promotion to the Asia Rugby Championship.

 Singapore Rugby organised the 2024 Tri Union Series, allowing Chinese Taipei, Singapore and Thailand to play international rugby.

 Teams

 The following teams were announced as playing the 2024 tournaments: